bartobri/spring-server/README.md

 ##### Executing Custom Functions

-Once functions are defined using the templates above, you must tell the client and server components when to execute them.
+Once functions are defined inside the server.c and client.c files using the templates above, you must specify when they are to be executed.
 This is done inside the server_init() and client_init() functions which are defined inside the client.c and server.c files respectively, which should be just below where you defined your custom functions.

 ```
 void server_init(void) {